 §2.
-According to each one's own condition, they are also bound by a particular duty to imbue and perfect the order of temporal affairs with the spirit of the gospel and thus to give witness to Christ, especially in carrying out these same affairs and in exercising secular functions.74 transform the world from within, as leaven by the way in which they live the Gospel.75 for these actions, although lay people may associate themselves with others to accomplish the same goals."76
+According to each one's own condition, they are also bound by a particular duty to imbue and perfect the order of temporal affairs with the spirit of the gospel and thus to give witness to Christ, especially in carrying out these same affairs and in exercising secular functions.

+The lay faithful are impelled to spread the Good News by witness and word, to transform the world from within, as leaven by the way in which they live the Gospel.